DiyaMenon/Litter-Ballista/README.md

    python main.py

 ## 📚 What I Learned
 - Built and debugged a complete 2D game using Pygame
 - Learned about game loops, event handling, and sprite animation
 - Integrated file I/O to store and retrieve player scores
 - Improved problem-solving by handling in-game collisions and logic
 - Gained experience designing UI/UX for simple but intuitive gameplay
-- Understood how to combine educational content with engaging design
+- Combined educational content with engaging design
+- Created power-up mechanics that affect game scoring dynamically
+- Displayed random fact popups to educate players in-between levels

 ## 💡 Future Improvements
 - Add different game levels with increasing difficulty and complexity
 - Implement a global leaderboard using an online database or API
 - Add animations and power-ups to make the game more dynamic
+- Expand the fact system with voice narration and illustrations
 - Optimize the game for mobile platforms using Kivy or Pygbag

 ## 🤝 Acknowledgments